cdisc-org/DataExchange-ODM-LinkML/docs/Coding.md

     range: uriorcurie
   ref:
     name: ref
+    description: Reference to a local instance of the code system.
+    comments:
+    - 'Optional

+      range:URI'
     domain_of:
     - ExternalCodeLib
     - Coding
     range: uriorcurie
   CommentOID:
     name: CommentOID
+    description: Reference to a CommentDef that provides the rationale for the use of the Concept .
+    comments:
+    - 'Optional

+      range:oidref

+      Must match the OID attribute of a CommentDef element within in this Study/MetaDataVersion.'
     domain_of:
     - MetaDataVersion
     - Standard